Authentication and Authorization

 2. Update your API client to include the custom scope in tokens.

-Endpoints must be associated with a security scheme in the API contract:
+Your Custom API endpoints must be associated with a security scheme in the API contract.

 Association is either per operation or global, with the operation scheme taking precedence.
-The schemes are the same as those used for system APIs.
+The schemes are the same as those used for non-custom B2C Commerce APIs (SCAPI).

 The scheme must set exactly one custom scope.